AriFordsham/GHCWiki/commentary/compiler/integrated-code-gen.md

 Proc-point analysis: `LGraph Instrs` (with variables, stack slots, and compile-time constants) -\> `LGraph Instrs` (with variables, stack slots, and compile-time constants)

 - Proc points are found, and the appropriate control-transfer instructions are inserted.
-- Why so early?
+- Why so early(before register allocation, stack layout)?
 Depending on the back end (think of C as the worst case), the proc-point analysis might have to satisfy some horrible calling convention.
 We want to make these requirements explicit before we get to the register allocator.
 We also want to **exploit the register allocator** to make the best possible decisions about *which live variables (if any) should be in registers at a proc point*.

-### not yet done
+### Register allocation

+Register allocation replaces variable references with machine register and stack slots.
+This may introduce spills and reloads (to account for register shortage), which which is why we may get new stack-slot references.

-1. Register allocation: `LGraph Instrs` (with variables, stack slots, and compile-time constants) `-> LGraph Instrs` (with stack slots, and compile-time constants)
+That is, register allocation takes `LGraph Instrs` (with variables, stack slots) `-> LGraph Instrs` (with stack slots only).
+No more variables!

-  - Replace variable references with machine register and stack slots.
+We no longer need to spill to the C stack, because we have fully allocated everything to machine registers.

+### Stack layout

-1. Stack Layout: `LGraph Instrs` (with stack slots, and compile-time constants) `-> LGraph Instrs`
+Stack Layout: `LGraph Instrs` (with stack slots, and compile-time constants) `-> LGraph Instrs`

 - Choose a stack layout.
 - Replace references to stack slots with addresses on the stack.
 - Replace compile-time constants with offsets into the stack.

+No more stack-slot references.

+### Tidy up

 1. Proc-point splitting: `LGraph Instrs -> [LGraph Instrs]`

   - Each proc point gets its own procedure.